How Do I Apply for a Major?

 - Two courses in each of two Sciences other than Mathematics/Statistics.

-You can obtain the form at the Office of the Registrar or here.
 When you have completed the form, see the undergraduate officer in your intended department for advice and signature.
 The signed form must then be submitted to the Office of the Registrar.

 It is important that you declare a major (or an honours) early in your program: